 - B. Work together.
-Decide with the other party how you want to handle everything about the property and/or debt, spousal maintenance, minor children, pregnancy, child support, child parenting time, and legal decision-making.
+Decide with the other party how you want to handle everything about the minor children, pregnancy, child support, child parenting time, and legal decision-making.
 Then you and the other party file papers in the court stating your agreement on everything.
 This is called a Consent or Stipulation.
-Mediators can help you with this, and the Law Library Resource Center has a list of mediators. - C. Disagree with the court papers and file a RESPONSE stating your side of the story, and how you want to handle the issues.
+Mediators can help you with this, and the Law Library Resource Center has a list of mediators, and how much they charge to help you. - C. Disagree with the court papers and file a RESPONSE stating your side of the story, and how you want to handle the issues.
 This is called a "contested" matter.
 But, even if you originally file a response, you and the other party can decide to agree on something, or everything, and file court papers for a Consent or Stipulation.
 Mediators can help you with this, and the Law Library Resource Center has a list of mediators, and how much they charge to help you.
 If you file a response and do not settle everything with the other party, you must be sure to file the court papers you will need to set the case for trial. - 3.
-PRELIMINARY INJUNCTION: This is an order from the Court to both spouses about what you CAN and CANNOT do with property, minor children, and other issues while the Divorce petition is pending.
-If you or your spouse do not obey this order, the party who disobeys it can be in serious trouble with the court.
-If your spouse disobeys the order, see a lawyer for help on what to do.
-The Law Library Resource Center has a list of lawyers who will help you help yourself. - 4.
-AFFIDAVIT Regarding MINOR CHILDREN: This form is required for all legal decision-making (legal custody) cases. - 5.
 PARENT INFORMATION PROGRAM ORDER and NOTICE: These papers are important.
 You and the other parent must attend and complete a class in the Parent Information Program.
 The class was designed to help you parent your child through and beyond the court process.
-The purpose of the Parent Information Program is to give parents information about the impacts that divorce, the changes in the family unit, and court involvement have on minor children involved in a divorce, paternity, or legal decision-making (legal custody) case.
-This Order and Notice applies to all parents who file an action for dissolution of marriage, legal separation, or any paternity proceeding, in which a party has requested that the Court determine legal decision-making (legal custody) or parenting time on or after January 1, 1997, and to all other domestic relations cases if ordered by the Court.
-Make sure you read this order and notice and do what it says. - 6.
-NOTICE of your RIGHTS about HEALTH INSURANCE COVERAGE: This is an important legal notice.
-Your rights to health insurance coverage could be affected after your divorce is final.
-Read this notice carefully.
-If you do not understand this notice, you should call an attorney for advice about your legal rights and obligations. - 7.
-NOTICE REGARDING CREDITORS: Arizona law requires all actions for divorce or legal separation to include a Notice regarding the parties' responsibilities for community debts.
-This Notice provides you or your spouse the form to request account information from creditors about debt owed by you or your spouse. - 8.
-PARENTING PLAN: This plan is a detailed plan that says how decisions will be made and when the child will be with each parent.
-The parenting plan may be developed by the parents, through mediation, with the help of court staff, lawyers, or by a judge after a trial or hearing. - 9.
-CHILD SUPPORT WORKSHEET: This is the amount of child support that the other party believes the Court should order for the minor child(ren) including all of the information that the other party used to calculate the amount of child support owed.
+Make sure you read this order and notice and do what it says. - 4.
+PARENTING PLAN: This plan is a detailed plan that says how decisions will be made and when the child will be with each parent. - 5.
+CHILD SUPPORT WORKSHEET: This is the amount of child support that the other party believes the Court should order for the minor child(ren) including all of the information that the other party used to calculate the amount of child support that is owed.

-When must you file your response?
+WHEN MUST YOU FILE YOUR RESPONSE?
 If you decide to file the response, you have a limited time to file it.
 A calendar is helpful for you to find the last day you may respond.

 • Look at the last column, titled "Event".
-Begin counting on the day after the date of the Event.
-Include weekends and holidays.
-If the last day to respond falls on a Saturday, Sunday, or court holiday, do not count that day.
-You last day to respond would be the next court day.
+On a calendar, begin counting on the day after the date of the event.
+End your calendar count using the number of days to respond.
+The calendar day you end on will be the date which is your last day to respond.
+If the last day to respond falls on a Saturday, Sunday, or legal holiday, you do not count that day.
+You last day to respond would be the next day.
+Include weekends and holidays in your count -- until you reach the number of days in the timetable below.
+If a written response is filed with the court on time, the party cannot proceed by default.